Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Case study results

 \section{Case study results}

-The \href{https://www.copernicus.eu}{Copernicus Data Space Ecosystem (CDSE)} is an open, cloud-based ecosystem for Earth observation data, providing free and instant access to data from the Copernicus Program, especially the Sentinel satellites, along with tools for processing and analysis.
-It serves as a central platform that enables users, from researchers to developers, to explore, access, and process Earth data for various applications, supporting the development of new value-added services.
-The Copernicus Program aims to deliver geo-spatial data products, along with accompanying statistical and machine learning tools, in a widely accessible manner to drive positive change and preserve the planet.

-Easy accessibility to such data generates scientific questions relevant to how underlying processes manifest themselves in observed data and, more specifically, the role of different types of associations in such manifestations.
-Access to massive volumes of data, along with accompanying machine learning tools, requires statistical models that are congruent with frameworks driven by Artificial Intelligence (AI).
-We analyze four key Copernicus variables that are associated with each other and vary over space and time: 2-meter air temperature (degrees Celsius degrees), total monthly precipitation ($mm$), 10-meter wind speed ($ms^{-1}$), and monthly evaporation ($mm$).
+The \href{https://www.copernicus.eu}{Copernicus Data Space Ecosystem (CDSE)} provides free, standardized access to Earth-observation data from the Copernicus Programme.
+It offers a reproducible, large-scale environment well-suited for evaluating spatiotemporal statistical methodology at scale.
+The sheer volume of such data calls for models that remain accurate and scalable under massive spatiotemporal dimensions.
+We analyze four key Copernicus variables that are associated with each other and vary over space and time: 2-meter air temperature (degrees Celsius), total monthly precipitation ($mm$), 10-meter wind speed ($ms^{-1}$), and monthly evaporation ($mm$).
 These variables collectively represent essential surface climate processes that are relevant to hydrology, energy balance, and atmospheric dynamics.

 Our statistical modeling approach incorporated a spatiotemporal regression structure in which we included monthly cloud-coverage percentage (in~\%), monthly surface solar radiation (in~W\,m$^{-2}$, representing the monthly mean incident shortwave radiation on a horizontal surface), monthly sea-level pressure (in~hPa), and monthly near-surface specific humidity (in~g\,kg$^{-1}$, representing the monthly amount of moisture in the air near the surface divided by the total mass of air plus moisture) as predictors to control for broad-scale environmental variability.
 We focus our analysis of four key climate variables of interest on the European region bounded by latitudes 30\textdegree, 60\textdegree N and longitudes -10\textdegree,40\textdegree E, using complete monthly records from December 2002 to December 2014, which is the latest available data point with full variable coverage.
 This yields $T=144$ time points, of which the last $h=24$ months are held for predictive evaluation, leaving $120$ months to comprise a learning set.
 From this spatiotemporal domain, we use $n=500$ regularly distributed locations for training and keep an additional $100$ locations to assess spatial interpolation, aggregated for $q=4$ response variables.
 The resulting data consist of $500\times 120\times 4=240,000$ spatiotemporal observations.
 The maximum inter-site distance among the monitored locations is approximately $6,320$ kilometers.
 An extensive exploratory data analysis accompanies this dataset, offering a detailed characterization of its spatiotemporal dependence structure (see Appendix~\hyperref[sec:appendix_eda]{D}).